CPLynch/btas/Objects.md

 Super needs a home object

+globalThis (EcmaScript2020) refers to the global environment across environment (like window in browsers and global in node.js)

 --------------------------------------------

 # Ultimate guide to JS Objects video script

 (this video reflects the 2019 ECMAscript specification)

+Ok so a common trope you hear in the Javascript world is that every thing is an Object...
+Is that right?
+No!!

+There are 8 types in JavaScript
+7 primitives:
+*Boolean
+*Null
+*Undefined
+*Number
+*String
+*Symbol
+*BigInt (to be added to JS in ECMAscript2020) and
+*Object

+Primitives in the ECMAscript spec literally just means not an object!
+And an object is defined as a collection of properties...

+Sometimes

 > Object description - object structure, property types, property attributes

 Javascript objects are made up of:
-1. A collection of properties, as well as a selection property attributes on each property that can be set as boolean values - either true or false.
+1. A collection of properties, as well as a selection of property attributes for each respective property that can be set as boolean values - either true or false.
 2. Internal Methods / Internal Slots